-Rochester, New York, is one of a small number of American cities shaped by a unified park vision from Frederick Law Olmsted, the most influential landscape architect in U.S. history.
+Rochester, New York, is among a small number of American cities shaped by a unified park vision from Frederick Law Olmsted, the most influential landscape architect in U.S. history.
 Designed in the late 19th century, Rochester’s park system reflects Olmsted’s belief that access to nature is not a luxury, but a public necessity—essential to physical health, mental well-being, and civic life.

 The Olmsted Vision in Rochester